doc-analysis/DocBankLoader/README.md

 DocBank Loader is a dataset loader for DocBank, and can convert DocBank to the Object Detection models' format.

-The official DocBank GitHub repositoriy is [https://github.com/doc-analysis/DocBank](https://github.com/doc-analysis/DocBank)
+The DocBank GitHub repositoriy is [https://github.com/doc-analysis/DocBank](https://github.com/doc-analysis/DocBank)

 ## Usage